Smithsonian/mpc-public/mpc_orb/README.md

 It is intended that this become a pip-installable python package.

-Once that has been set-up, "pip instal ..." instructions should be placed here.
+Once that has been set-up, "pip install mpc_orb" instructions should be placed here.

 ## Repo Contents

 (a) demos

-Demonstrations of code usage.
+ - Demonstrations of code usage.

-Both flat-files and jupyter notebooks.
+ - Both python-scripts and jupyter notebooks.

 (b) mpc_orb

-The main code directory.
+ - The main code directory.

-Contains code to both validate & parse mpc-orb-json files
+ - Contains code to both validate & parse mpc-orb-json files

 (c) mpc_orb/json_files

-Sample JSON files.
+ - Sample JSON files.

-Both the defining validation schema and some sample jsons for testing.
+ - Both the defining validation schema and some sample jsons for testing.

 (d) tests

-Tests of the code in mpc_orb
+ - Tests of the code in mpc_orb